Kinrany/vue-p5/README.md

 </script>
 ```

-Remember to use arrow functions if you need `this`.
+Remember to use arrow functions if you want `this` to refer to the component.

 `@sketch` can be used in parallel with other events.
 Functions defined in the `@sketch` handler will always be called first.